waterst0ne/waterst0ne.github.io/_posts/2022-10-22-bdk-cli-basics.md

 ---
-title: "bdk-cli-basics00"
+title: "Bitcoin Dev Kit bdk-cli-basics00"
 date: 2022-12-09T00:00:00+00:00
-author: Hakan Torun
+author: Peter
 layout: post
-permalink: /Newblog/
+permalink: /bdk-cli-basics/
-categories: Genel
+categories: bdk
-tags: [ephesus, jekyll]
+tags: [bdk, bdk-cli,tutorial]
 ---

+## How to use bdk-cli basics
-## Tutorial Goals
+### Tutorial Goals

 - My goal for this tutorial is to introduce you to [bdk-cli](https://github.com/bitcoindevkit/bdk-cli), a powerful command-line program used for Bitcoin wallet testing.
 You will be exposed to many of the basic techincal skills that go into creating and managing Bitcoin wallets.
 - If you've read most of the ["Mastering Bitcoin"](https://github.com/bitcoinbook/bitcoinbook) book, this tutorial could serve as a stepping stone into your Bitcoin wallet development journey.